Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \begin{defi} A prioritization rule is defined in terms of a priority scoring function $S : \xx \rightarrow \RR$, such that samples $i = 1, \, \ldots, \, n$ are prioritized in order $j = 1, \, \ldots, \, n$ for treatment in decreasing order of $S(X_i)$ (that is, a larger value of $S(X_i)$ implies that the sample should be treated first).
 We let $i(j)$ denote the mapping from the rank $j$ to the sample index $i$. \end{defi}

-\begin{rema} Throughout our analysis, we treat the priority scoring function $S(\cdot)$ as fixed and deterministic; our $n$ samples will only be used to evaluate $S(\cdot)$ (i.e., they act as a test set).
-In practice, $S(\cdot)$ could either be taken from a published resource, or $S(\cdot)$ could be learned from an auxiliary dataset.
-In the latter case, our results on estimation and inference should be understood as conditional on $S(\cdot)$. \end{rema}
+The priority scoring function $S$ is a user-provided mapping, and our methods are agnostic to the way that it is selected: $S$ could be a learned priority rule, a learned CATE estimate, a hard-coded heuristic, or something else.
+Throughout our analysis, we treat the prioritization rule $S(\cdot)$ as fixed and deterministic; our $n$ samples will only be used to evaluate $S(\cdot)$ (i.e., they act as a test set).
+If $S(\cdot)$ is learned from data, our results should be understood as conditional on $S(\cdot)$.

 Let $F_S(\cdot)$ be the cumulative distribution function (CDF) of $S(X_i)$.
-For now, we will assume that there are no ties in the prioritization rule $S$, so that $F_S$ is continuous; see Section~\ref{sec:tiebreaking} for a discussion of a randomized tiebreaking scheme for when there are ties.
+For now, we will assume that there are no ties in the prioritization rule $S$, so that $F_S$ is continuous; ties can be broken by randomization, as discussed in the Supplementary Materials Section A.2.

 \begin{defi} For any rule with priority score $S(\cdot)$ and any threshold $0 < u \leq 1$ such that $F_S^{-1}(u)$ exists, the targeting operator characteristic (TOC) is

 \end{defi} Note if $u=1$, the first term is the average treatment effect, and so $TOC(u; \,S) = 0$.